 Roxanne: What are your thoughts on SpaceX and Elon?

 Roxanne: You’re involved with some really cool stuff: SpaceCom, NASA, and the National Science Foundation, to name a few.
 Would you like to take some time to take us through the initiatives you support?
 What’s your involvement with all of those?
-I saw on your LinkedIn that you were a judge at some of them.
+I saw on your LinkedIn that you judged at some of them.

 Richard: Yeah, I got really lucky.
-I got invited to judge with NASA’s iTech program, and their entire goal is to identify commercial technologies that are not part of the space program and seeing how they can find technologies that can be brought into the space program to impact the 2030 trip to Mars, trips to the moon – anything that they can do to help make space travel easier, faster, and cheaper.
+I received an invitation to judge with NASA’s iTech program, and their entire goal is to identify commercial technologies that are not part of the space program and seeing how they can find technologies that can be brought into the space program to impact the 2030 trip to Mars, trips to the moon – anything that they can do to help make space travel easier, faster, and cheaper.
 And it’s an incredible program.

-I was happy to help out in any way that I could.
+I’m happy to help out in any way I can.
 I have a big passion for space and I think that as Americans, it’s in our DNA and in our blood to want to go out there.
 We want to conquer it and we’re going to.